prominenceai/deepstream-services-library/docs/overview.md

 ## Tees and Branches
 There are two types of Tees that can be added to a Pipeline: Demuxer and Splitter.
-1. **Demuxer** is used to demultiplex the single batched output from the Stream-muxer back into separate data streams.
+1. **Demuxer** - used to demultiplex the single batched output from the Stream-muxer back into separate data streams.
-2. **Splitter** is used to split the stream, batched or otherwise, into multiple duplicate streams.
+2. **Splitter** - used to split the stream, batched or otherwise, into multiple duplicate streams.

-Branches connect to the downstream/output pads of the Tee, either as a single component, as in the case of a Sink or another Tee, or as multiple linked components, as in the case of **Branch 1** shown below.
+Branches connect to the downstream/output pads of the Tee, either as a single component in the case of a Sink or another Tee, or as multiple linked components as in the case of **Branch 1** shown below.

 Important Notes:
 * Single component Branches can be added to a Tee directly, while multi-component Branches must be added to a new Branch component first.